kangzhe-xyz/kangzhe-xyz.github.io/content/about.md

 Welcome to my website.

 I am a third year undergraduate student in the National University of Singapore studying pure mathematics.
-I am interested in logic.
+I am interested in logic, and I am studying Hilbert's 10th Problem as one of my classes this semester.

 My other projects include learning Japanese, and attempting to read [The Art of Computer Programming in Japanese](https://asciidwango.jp/post/122327235600/the-art-of-computer-programming-volume-1).
 Some of my friends have introduced me to this book, and I thought it would be a good idea to try doing it in Japanese.

+I am fluent in English and Chinese, and currently conversational for Japanese.
+A goal I have for this year is to pass the Japanese Language Proficiency Test N1 Level.

 I sometimes also solve [twisty puzzles](https://www.worldcubeassociation.org/persons/2016KANG02).
 You might be able to find me in local competitions in Singapore.